 - Step 5 While the noodles are boiling, prep the cucumbers and green onions.

 - Step 6 When the noodles are finished cooking, drain and rinse with cold water.
-Add to a bowl and top it off with the vegetable sauce, cucumbers, green onions, and enjoy!
+Add to a bowl and top it off with the vegetable sauce, cucumbers, and green onions, and enjoy!